Mail Invoices or Email Them? A Business Decision Guide

 If you calculate how much time and money is required for printing, buying postage, inserting the documents into envelopes and mailing, you can easily conclude that manual processes would be better replaced, as they are a distraction from important tasks related to improving your business.
 A modern cloud-based mailroom service such as DocuSend can provide the assistance you need and eliminate all the disadvantages of handling your paper document distribution yourself.

 Mailing invoices does come with a cost component.
 But using DocuSend will keep your costs down while ensuring that your documents are delivered in a timely manner.
 In fact, you’ll save money off using internal resources to mail.
-Our research shows that it costs a small business at least $2.00 to print, stuff and stamp mail internally.
+Our research shows that it costs a small business at least $2.60 to print, stuff, and stamp mail internally.
 So why not outsource it to a company that can do all the work for about half the cost?
 It’s a winning proposition all around – you accommodate your customers’ request for a printed bill as well as encourage them to open your invoice so they pay it promptly.

 Besides, DocuSend is more than just a mailroom.
 It not only prints and mails your documents for you, but also provides many additional features to fit your business needs.

-The two-sided printing option helps to cut expenses even more by reducing the weight of over-sized documents, color printing will make your communications eye-catching and highlight important information, and with the HIPAA compliancy feature the PDF documents will be destroyed right after mailing and sensitive personal information will not be retained.
+The two-sided printing option helps to cut expenses even more by reducing the weight of oversized documents, color printing will make your communications eye-catching and highlight important information, and with the HIPAA compliancy feature the PDF documents will be destroyed right after mailing and sensitive personal information will not be retained.

 It is easy to add generic inserts to each document, as well as a remittance envelope.